joshualevan/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
-The anonymous function inside or personalDice
+The anonymous function inside of personalDice is being returned.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
 It would change.